Tallahassee Domestic Violence Attorney

 - Remain calm and avoid lashing out.
 If you have a child with the accuser, remaining a model parent at this time is incredibly important.
 The more stable you appear and the more calmly you handle the situation, the easier it will be to plead your case in court.
 Hire an experienced domestic violence lawyer and let them guide you through the legal process.
 Stick to the defense they recommend and remain focused during court proceedings.
 The more measured and rational your approach is, the better.

-Hiring a lawyer who knows the ins and outs of domestic violence can help both victims of domestic violence and individuals wrongfully accused of domestic violence receive the representation they need to handle court proceedings successfully.
+Hiring a domestic violence attorney in Tallahassee who knows the ins and outs of the law can help both victims of domestic violence and individuals wrongfully accused of domestic violence receive the representation they need to handle court proceedings successfully.
 At The Virga Law Firm, P.A., our Tallahassee restraining order attorneys have the experience and compassion to help you.

 Contact us online or via phone at (850) 307-5211 to receive an initial consultation from our legal team.